Access to NDRS data

 On 1 October 2021, the responsibility for the management of the National Disease Registration Service (NDRS), a collection of data on all cancers, rare diseases and congenital anomalies diagnosed each year in England, transferred from Public Health England (PHE) to NHS Digital and NHS Digital is now the data controller for this data.

-Access of NDRS data via NHS Digital routes – update May 2022
+Access to NDRS data via NHS Digital routes – update May 2022